 Fowling Detroit Style

 Since there aren’t many rules, you can experiment with your fowling strategy.
 You don’t necessarily have to throw the football in a normal spiral.
 Use both heads to chuck it from over your head.
 Give it an underhand throw.
-Different styles offer different combinations of force, bounce, and aim.
-It’ll take some practice to figure out what works in each situation.
+Different throwing styles offer different combinations of force, bounce, and aim.
+It takes some practice to figure out what works in each situation, but that’s half the fun.

 My Football Bowling Results